-In December, the final evaluation of the program is conducted through a questionnaire.
+In December, the final evaluation of the program is conducted through a questionnaire and focus group with mentees.
 Mentees and mentors evaluate the benefits of the program, and whether and how they have managed to achieve their individual mentoring goals.
 Coordinators reflect the outcome of the evaluation in changes to the program conception for the next year.